Beastmode28/Beastmode/README.md

 -Note* Working on bug that doesnt allow blink to function in custom combo menu.
 -Note* Regular Combo integrated into script works 100%

 Hope you enjoy the hard work and long hours put into this.
-Thnx alfred and fooOoo for the help, I figured it out in the end.
+Thnx alfred and fooOoo for the tips, I figured it out in the end.

 ---------------------------------------------------------------------------------------------------------------------------------------